benoitchamot/deep-learning-funding/README.md

 We take four main steps to approach the problem, as presented in this section.

 #### Step 1: First attempt
-The first step was simply to establish a baseline by constructing a simple network to get some preliminary results.
+The first step is simply to establish a baseline by constructing a simple network to get some preliminary results.
 The accuracy is used as the metric to optimise (this is the case in the next steps too.)

 The data are prepared in the following way:
 1. Import complete dataset and load it into a pandas DataFrame